 - Classical Conservatism: Kings, churches, and social classes are necessary for maintaining strength and order.
 Ex.
 Thomas Hobbes and James VI.
 Beliefs: Pro order, hierarchy, and tradition.

 - Social Conservatism: A rejection of social liberalism, socialism, and classical conservatism.
 Ex.
 Andrew Jackson, Bill “the Butcher”, and George C. Wallace.
 Beliefs: Anti-social programs, pro tradition.

 Each type can be thought of as “a big tent” which contains many sub-types.
 Specifically, any of these can be conservative, moderate, progressive, or radical.
 Conservatives don’t want change, moderates are a middle ground, both progressives and radicals push for change, and their distinction is complex and semantic.

 TIP: This page is aims to use the historically accurate and accepted meanings of liberal and conservative with care to avoid opinion.
 The terms are hard to define, so make sure to compare and contrast definitions both on the page and between us and other sources.

-A Summary of the Types of Liberalism and Conservatism
+A Summary of the Complex Types of Liberalism and Conservatism

 Above we gave the short version, below we examine the basic forms in more detail and describe more complex ideologies like neoliberalism, neoconservatism, socialism and libertarianism.